CiscoTrainingSC/xr-testing/README.md

 # xr-testing

 xr-testing with napalm

-Using Napalm and netmiko to show XR information sing Napalm and netmiko to change XR information
+- Using Napalm and netmiko to show XR information
+- Using Napalm and netmiko to change XR information